-Inherited Roth IRAs left to non-spouse beneficiaries and Roth 401(k) accounts are also subject to RMDs, though these distributions are not taxable.
-They do, however, lose the tax-free protection of the Roth umbrella.
+Inherited Roth IRAs left to non-spousal beneficiaries and Roth 401(k) accounts are also subject to RMDs, though these distributions are not taxable.
+They do, however, lose the tax-free protection of the Roth.
 In the case of the Roth 401(k), it can be rolled over to a Roth IRA and it will get the same treatment.

 If you have multiple IRAs, you must calculate each account individually, but you can take your total RMD amount from one account or several.

 This can be useful if some of your accounts are doing well while others are doing poorly.